romange/blog/README.md

 Use `hugo server -D` to check the posts locally.

 To initialize a cloned repo run: `git submodule update --init --recursive` to pull its theme.
+To add a new post, run `hugo new content/post/gaia_mr2.md`.